isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-11-06-post-New Singapore UK Agreement to Strengthen Global AI Safety and Governance.md

 <br>
 </p>
 <hr>
-<p>1 The five MOUs include three MOUs signed on 29 November 2021 on Digital
+<p><sup>1</sup>The five MOUs include three MOUs signed on 29 November 2021
-Trade Facilitation, Digital Identities, and Cyber Security; and two MOUs signed on 27 June 2023 on Data Cooperation and Emerging Technologies.</p>
+on Digital Trade Facilitation, Digital Identities, and Cyber Security;
+and two MOUs signed on 27 June 2023 on Data Cooperation and Emerging Technologies.</p>